7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 Part of Prada’s sophisticated Infusion line, it carries the brand’s signature clean, powdery sophistication.

-The vanilla is subtle and understated, lifted with citrus and soft herbal notes that keep the fragrance feeling vibrant.
+The vanilla is subtle and understated, lifted with citrus and mild herbal notes that keep the fragrance feeling vibrant.

-If you normally avoid the vanilla section because they smell too saccharine, this is the one that might change your mind.
+If you normally avoid the vanilla section because it smells too saccharine, this might be the one to change your mind.

 Key notes: bergamot, neroli, vanilla